rikhuijzer/SIRUS.jl/paper/paper.md

 # Code Example

 The model can be used via the Machine Learning Julia (MLJ) [@blaom2020mlj] interface.
-For example, this code was used to obtain the fit result for the Haberman example at the start of this paper: <br>
+The following code, for example, was used to obtain the fitted model for the Haberman example at the start of this paper, and is also available in the SIRUS.jl docs[^4].

+We first load the dependencies:
 \vspace{2mm}
 ```julia
 using CategoricalArrays: categorical